rohitchandran97/Data-Analyst-Assignment/README.md

 # Final assignment
-Python Assignment created using Jupyter Lab
+Python Assignment on web scrapping created using Jupyter Lab.

 it's a markdown file in the Repository.